Delta Kappa: Loss of chapters

-Delta Kappa was growing until a 1953 edict by the SUNY Board of Trustees forced the abandonment of all chapters affiliated with national societies in state supported schools.
-Delta Kappa, along with several other Greek Letter Organizations, fought this edict in court under the case name Webb vs. State University of New York where they argued for the benefits of national affiliation and showed the lack of discriminatory clauses in their constitutions.
-Unfortunately for Delta Kappa the courts sided with the SUNY Board of Trustees in 1954 by ruling that the trustees were acting in their supervisory powers.
+Delta Kappa grew until a 1953 edict by the SUNY Board of Trustees forced the abandonment of all chapters affiliated with national societies in state-supported schools.
+This impacted seven of the fraternity's eighteen chapters.
+Delta Kappa, along with several other Greek Letter organizations, fought this edict in court under the case name Webb vs. State University of New York where they argued for the benefits of national affiliation and showed the lack of discriminatory clauses in their constitutions.
+Unfortunately for Delta Kappa, the courts sided with the SUNY Board of Trustees in 1954 by ruling that the trustees were acting in their supervisory powers.

 The decision cost the fraternity eight chapters in New York State.
 In a later petition, the fraternity claimed that the edict also caused the closing of two other chapters (ΔΡ and ΗΦ).
-Most of the New York chapters became local fraternities after the ruling.
-The loss of chapters and know-how threw the Delta Kappa national leadership into a tailspin and Delta Chi and Kappa chapters, perhaps thinking there was no more national fraternity, affiliated with other organizations.
+With the loss of the court case, the chapters at SUNY institutions became independent local fraternities after 1953.

+The loss of chapters and know-how threw the Delta Kappa national leadership into a tailspin.
+The Delta Chi and Kappa chapters left the fraternity and affiliated with other organizations.
-Independent New York chapters

-With the loss of the court case the chapters at SUNY institutions became independent local fraternities after 1953.
-The chapter at Ithaca would follow suit in 1964.

 Reorganization in Wisconsin

-Within the space of a year, Delta Kappa went from having nineteen chapters down to seven.
-With most of the active chapters now in Wisconsin a meeting was called in 1954 where it was decided that there should be an attempt to save the fraternity.
-In 1956 the fraternity was incorporated for the third time in the state of Wisconsin and the national offices were moved to Milwaukee.
+Within the space of a year, Delta Kappa went from having nineteen chapters to seven.
+With most of the active chapters now in Wisconsin, a meeting was called in 1954 where it was decided that there should be an attempt to save the fraternity.
+In 1956, the fraternity was incorporated for the third time in the state of Wisconsin, and the national offices were moved to Milwaukee.

-The move to Wisconsin did not help with the fraternity's growth.
-Delta Kappa did add two new chapters between 1954 and 1963 but three chapters, Phi, Chi Delta, and Sigma Phi, disaffiliated to join other organizations.
-By 1963 there were only six chapters left in the fraternity.
+Delta Kappa added two chapters between 1954 and 1963, but Phi, Chi Delta, and Sigma Phi chapters disaffiliated to join other organizations.
+By 1963, there were only six chapters left in the fraternity.